Welcome to Aberdeen Italian Circle

 Aberdeen Art Gallery are marking the 700th anniversary of the death of Dante by looking at the two artworks from their collection that highlight the influence of Dante’s ‘Divine Comedy’ on the visual arts.
 You can see the post here

-Aberdeen Italian Circle has a programme of online events and we will continue this while the pandemic is ongoing.
-Please watch this site and our Facebook page for details of these and how to join them.
+Aberdeen Italian Circle has a programme of online events and we will continue this, at least while the pandemic is ongoing.
+Please watch the Programme page and our Facebook page for details of these and how to join them.
+We also hope to hold in-person events soon.

 Please all take the greatest care of yourselves and your families and friends until we see you again.